Mettapana

 The sonic palette ranges from acoustic instruments such as bandoneon, strings and processed pianos to evolving melodies created with electro-acoustic media and granular modular synthesis.

-Inspired by the macro and micro universes of nature, the experiences invite immersion into diverse landscapes and ecosystems, represented through living visuals of generative and interactive art.
+Inspired by the macro and micro universes of nature, the experiences invite immersion in diverse landscapes and ecosystems, represented through live visuals of generative and interactive art.
 Highlighting the beauty of nature and redefining our connection with it.

-Mettapana stands out for utilizing technology applied to performing arts.
-The visual compositions are rendered in real-time, interacting responsively and audio-reactively with the music of Nicolás Salinas (bandoneón, piano, percussion, Andean instruments, modular synthesizers in live set format).
+Mettapana stands out for using technology applied to performing arts.
+Visual compositions are rendered in real-time, interacting responsively and audio-reactively with the music of Nicolás Salinas (bandoneon, piano, percussion, Andean instruments, modular synthesizers in live set format).

-Nicolás is a digital visual artist and musician with over 15 years of experience in the cultural sector.
-He has been recognized as a cultural activist and has worked on various projects spanning performing arts, music composition for dance, and international collaborations.
+Nicolás is a digital visual artist and musician with more than 15 years of trajectory in the cultural sector.
+He has been recognized as a cultural activist and has worked on various projects spanning performing arts, musical composition for dance and international collaborations.
 His work in performances with visual technology reflects his versatility and multidisciplinary approach.

-Live music, dance, Analog/Digital Visual Arts, real-time visual compositions responding to sound and body gestures, Architectural Projections-Videomapping, Immersive Installations, Sound Art Installations, Controlled Lighting, programming-creative coding, Generative Art… are some of the key elements that Mettapana employs to create a sensory experience.
+Live music, dance, Analog/Digital Visual Arts, real-time visual compositions that respond to sounds and body gestures, Architectural Projections-Videomapping, Immersive Installations, Sound Art Installations, Controlled Lighting, programming-creative code, Generative Art... are some of the key elements Mettapana employs to create a sensory experience.

-Recognized as a cultural activist, with over 15 years of experience in the cultural sector, he has worked in various areas in prominent spaces in Buenos Aires (AR) / Archibrazo, a venue with 15 years of history, declared of National Cultural Interest by Resolution No. 340/09, and in Tegucigalpa (HN) as co-founder of Cultura Guacamaya (Since 2017).
+Recognized as a cultural activist, with more than 15 years of experience in the cultural sector, he has worked in various areas in prominent spaces in Buenos Aires (AR) / Archibrazo, a space with 15 years of history, declared of National Cultural Interest by Resolution No. 340/09, and in Tegucigalpa (HN) as co-founder of Cultura Guacamaya (since 2017).

 METTAPANA is a project that brings together all his experiences.
-Where sound design, musical arrangements, programming, technology, and visual creations coexist in a dreamlike universe.
+Where sound design, musical arrangements, programming, technology and visual creations coexist in a dreamlike universe.
 Reactive visuals that respond to instruments in real-time.
-The instrumentalist interacts with the visuals, and vice versa.
-The construction and deconstruction of the bandoneón’s sound—an instrument rarely explored in this type of processing.
+The instrumentalist interacts with the visuals, and vice-versa.
+The construction and deconstruction of the sound of the bandoneon—an instrument rarely explored in this type of processing.

-This project emerges from the artist’s journey and diverse experiences.
-Coming from a family of designers and musicians, Nicolás has been drawing in 3D using parametric programs for the industry since an early age.
-Today, he creates and programs his own artistic visuals.
+This project arises from the artist's journey and his diverse experiences.
+Coming from a family of designers and musicians, Nicolás has been drawing in 3D using parametric programs for the industry from an early age.
+Nowadays, he creates and programs his own artistic visuals.

-Mettapana made its debut in 2017 as a concert format, expressing itself through guitar, keyboards, and bandoneón.
+Mettapana made its debut in 2017 as a concert format, expressing himself through guitar, keyboards and bandoneon.

-Regarding his musical education, he studied guitar at the Leopoldo Marechal Conservatory (popular music // jazz, tango, folk, and classical // later attending EMBA - Escuela de Música de Buenos Aires).
+Regarding his musical background, he studied guitar at the Leopoldo Marechal Conservatory (popular music // jazz, tango, folklore and classical // then attending EMBA - Escuela de Música de Buenos Aires).
 He studied Recording Engineering and Music Production at Inartec (Buenos Aires 2002).
-He also studied guitar with Ricardo Pellican (Gypsy jazz) and Alejandro Kitay (Tango and Folk).
-In December 2009, he discovered the bandoneón and decided to learn it self-taught.
-Shortly after, he began working on dance-theater productions in Buenos Aires and playing in one of the traditional orchestras at the Escuela Orlando Goñi.
-His first live experiences were playing with the school orchestra at milongas in San Telmo.
-His latest projects include MIL ABRAZOS and BICICLETA TRÍO, tango and folk (resident group at the ARCHIBRAZO milonga, a venue declared of cultural interest by the Ministry of Culture of the Nation).
-With both groups, he toured Europe (2015) France, Switzerland, Spain and South America (2013/14) (Argentina, Bolivia, Peru, Ecuador, Colombia, Venezuela, Uruguay), participating in significant tango festivals and fostering musical exchange in various settings.
+He also studied guitar with Ricardo Pellican (Gypsy jazz) and Alejandro Kitay (Tango and Folklore).
+In December 2009, he discovered the bandoneon and decided to learn it self-taught.
+Shortly after, he began working on dance-theater productions in Buenos Aires and playing in one of the traditional orchestras of the Orlando Goñi School.
+His first live experiences were playing with the school orchestra in milongas in San Telmo.
+His latest projects include MIL ABRAZOS and BICICLETA TRÍO, tango and folklore (resident group at the ARCHIBRAZO milonga, a space declared of cultural interest by the Ministry of Culture of the Nation).
+With both groups, he toured Europe (2015) France, Switzerland, Spain and South America (2013/14) (Argentina, Bolivia, Peru, Ecuador, Colombia, Venezuela, Uruguay), participating in major tango festivals and fostering musical exchange in various environments.

-In 2016, he was part of the dance-theater project "Permiso para pisar un mundo" in Medellín, Colombia, where he was in charge of musical compositions alongside the renowned artists Juancho Valencia and Eduardo González.
-Performances were held at the Teatro Pablo Tobón Uribe.
+In 2016, he was part of the dance-theater project "Permiso para pisar un mundo" in Medellín, Colombia, where he was in charge of musical compositions along with renowned artists Juancho Valencia and Eduardo González.
+The performances took place at the Pablo Tobón Uribe Theater.